PoisotLab/ms_metaweb_transfer/README.md

 interactions between species, based on knowledge extracted from another species pool for which interactions are known by using phylogenetic structure as a medium for transfer.
-There is a plurality of measures of species similarities that can be used for metaweb reconstruction [see *e.g.*
+There is a plurality of measures of species similarities that can be used for inferring *potential* species interactions *i.e.* metaweb reconstruction [see *e.g.* @Morales-Castilla2015InfBio]; however, phylogenetic proximity has several desirable properties when working at large scales.
-@Morales-Castilla2015InfBio]; however, phylogenetic proximity has several desirable properties when working at large scales. @Gerhold2015PhyPat made the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli previously found very similar conclusions.
-Interactions tend to reflect a phylogenetic signal because they have a conserved pattern of evolutionary convergence that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv;
-@Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet;
+@Gerhold2015PhyPat made the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli previously found very similar conclusions.
+Interactions tend to reflect a phylogenetic signal because they have a conserved pattern of evolutionary convergence that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet; @Hutchinson2017CopSig].
-@Hutchinson2017CopSig].
 Finally, species interactions at macro-ecological scales seem to respond mostly to macro-evolutionary processes [@Price2003MacThe]; which is evidenced by the presence of conserved backbones in food webs [@Mora2018IdeCom; @DallaRiva2016ExpEvo], strong evolutionary signature on prey choice [@Stouffer2012EvoCon], and strong phylogenetic signature in food web intervality [@Eklof2016PhyCom].
 Phylogenetic reconstruction has also previously been used within the context of ecological networks, namely understanding ancestral plant-insect interactions [@Braga2021PhyRec].
 Taken together, these considerations suggest that phylogenies can reliably be used to transfer knowledge on species interactions.

 ![Overview of the phylogenetic transfer learning (and prediction) of species interactions networks.
 Starting from an initial, known, network, we learn its